 Women's Imaging Fellowship

 We offer a one-year fellowship focused on the imaging of women-related diseases.
-The fellow spends six months in breast imaging (breast MR, ultrasound, mammography, biopsy) and six months in abdominal imaging (MR, CT and ultrasound) with emphasis on all aspects and modalities related to diagnostic imaging and image-guided biopsy.
+The fellow spends six months in breast imaging (breast magnetic resonance, ultrasound, mammography, biopsy) and six months in abdominal imaging (computed tomography, magnetic resonance and ultrasound).
+There is an emphasis on all aspects and modalities related to diagnostic imaging and image-guided biopsy.

 There is a large volume and a diverse spectrum of diseases related to women seen at the institution with strong clinical departments, including Obstetrics and Gynecology (OB/GYN), surgical oncology, GYN oncology, radiation oncology, surgery, internal medicine and pathology.
 There is a National Cancer Institute (NCI) designated cancer center, Massey Cancer Center featuring a breast health group dedicated to integrated and expedited care of breast cancer patients.
 There is also a women’s health group focused on women’s health issues of all kinds.
-There are state-of-the art CT and MR scanners throughout the department and a large number of abdominal MRs and CTs are performed daily.
+There are state-of-the-art computed tomography and magnetic resonance scanners throughout the department, and a large number of abdominal computed tomography and magnetic resonance exams are performed daily.

 Salary and Benefits